 With a faster print speed and acceleration, your printer will shake and vibrate more than at lower speeds.
 The vibrations or resonating frequencies show up in your printed models as artifacts.
 These artifacts are known as ringing or ghosting and are a common side-effect of higher print speeds.

 Klipper 3D printer firmware helps solve this issue by adjusting the stepper motor movements to reduce the effects of vibration.
 In short, if one stepper motor command causes the printer to resonate more than necessary, the next command will compensate for this vibration and cancel it out.
-This adjustment is known as Input Shaping, and it’s one of Klipper’s most unique aspects.
+This adjustment is known as Klipper’s Input Shaping, and it’s one of the firmware’s most unique aspects.

 With fine-tuning and calibration, you can get near-perfect 3D prints without echoing, ringing, or ghosting.
 And there’s plenty of documentation on Klipper’s website that details the calibration process.